Skip to primary navigation Skip to content Skip to footer

 1. Conduct Keyword Research

-Before you start writing, conduct keyword research to discover the types of queries searchers use to find the types of activities you offer.
-Make sure to include keywords naturally in a way that doesn’t disrupt the description flow, and avoid keyword stuffing.
+Before you start writing, conduct keyword research to discover the types of queries your customers use to find your business.
+Make sure the keywords flow naturally within your description and avoid keyword stuffing.

-Pro tip: If you are unsure of your use of keywords, go ahead and read the sentence out loud top yourself and if there are a lot of redundancies or it sounds “off” to your ear, cut something out.
+Pro tip: If you are unsure if you are using keywords appropriately, read the sentence out loud to yourself.
+If there are a lot of redundancies or it sounds “off” to your ear, cut something out.

 a close up of a logo2.
 Write for a Specific Audience

-A successful marketing strategy boils down to crafting the right message for the right audience.
+A successful marketing strategy boils down to crafting the right message for the right audience — and this is no different for your descriptions.
 Ask yourself:

 • Who is this tour or activity intended for?